2016-2017 Undergraduate & Graduate Catalog

 The Office of Student Life is proud to host over 400 student organizations to help you become more.
 Student organizations may be identified in any of the following ways.

 Academic and professional organizations focus on academic disciplines or are related to a specific professional field.

 Campus programming is brought to you by Spotlight Productions with music, comedy, entertainment, and other events for the entire GVSU community.

 Cultural organizations educate the campus community about world cultures to enhance students' views.
 They also provide students with an avenue to explore and celebrate their own cultural heritage and provide programs and services designed to support students of various cultural heritages at the university.

-Fraternities and sororities provide lifelong opportunities for leadership, service, academic achievement, and social involvement through association with a national organization (see the Fraternity and Sorority Manual at www.gvsu.edu/greeklife).
+Fraternities and sororities provide lifelong opportunities for leadership, service, academic achievement, and social involvement through association with a national organization.
+Learn more about fraternity and sorority lifeat www.gvsu.edu/greeklife/.

 Graduate student organizations are connected with a graduate program.

 Honor societies serve to recognize students for high achievement on campus.

 Interfaith organizations serve to enhance a student's spiritual life while providing fellowship and outreach opportunities.

 Media organizations provide an opportunity for students to gain hands-on experience with media, including newspaper, television production, and radio.
 The student campus media entities listed as follows are all located on the lower level of the Kirkhof Center.